Whatsapp Icon

 Blast Cells

-Immature blood cells found in the bone marrow.
+Immature blood cells are found in the bone marrow.
 In AML, there is an overproduction of blast cells that crowd out normal cells.

 Cytogenetics